 Borneo, the third-largest island in the world, is densely covered with rainforests.
 Because of amazing land reforms such as swampy coastal areas and mountainous interiors, many parts of the island are unexploited and inaccessible.
 However, it is known as the largest island in the Malay Archipelago covering an area of 743,330km² Mount Kinabalu, the highest point of Borneo with an elevation of 4095m stands in Sabah, Malaysia.

-The island enjoys ideal geographical location surrounded by the South China Sea to the north and northwest, the Sulu Sea to the northeast, the Celebes Sea and the Makassar Strait to the east, and the Java Sea and Karimata Strait to the south.
+The island enjoys an ideal geographical location surrounded by the South China Sea to the north and northwest, the Sulu Sea to the northeast, the Celebes Sea and the Makassar Strait to the east, and the Java Sea and Karimata Strait to the south.
 It is a casket of rich biological diversification, especially consisting of flora and fauna.
-There are 15,000 species of flowering plants, 3,000 species of trees, 221 species of terrestrial mammals and 420 species of birds.
+There are 15,000 species of flowering plants, 3,000 species of trees, 221 species of terrestrial mammals, and 420 species of birds.

 Borneo, the world’s third island, is divided amongst three countries namely Indonesia, Malaysia and Brunei.
 It is covered by dense rainforests and experienced undue alteration for over sixty years.

 Because of unparallel biodiversity, the World Wide Fund for Nature divides the island of Borneo into seven distinct ecoregions that include the Borneo lowland rain forests, the Borneo peat swamp forests, the Kerangas (or Sundaland) heath forests, the Southwest Borneo freshwater swamp forests, the Sunda Shelf mangroves and the Borneo mountain rain forests.
 While going through the highest elevation to the Mount Kinabalu, get a chance to observe the Kinabalu mountain alpine meadow, an alpine shrubland along with its numerous endemic species, as well as many orchids.